-An employee who is laid off may demote to a lower class in the same department which has similar duties, responsibilities and requirements, as designated by the Personnel Director, providing the total seniority credits exceed the total seniority credits of one employee in the lower class.
+An employee who is laid off may demote to a lower class in the same department which has similar duties, responsibilities and requirements, as designated by the Personnel-Human Resources Director, or designee, providing the total seniority credits exceed the total seniority credits of one employee in the lower class.
 For employees represented by AFSCME Local 1684 and HDSO (Unit 7), in the event that a regular part-time employee elects to demote to a lower class in which only fulltime employees are less senior, the regular part-time employee must accept fulltime employment in order to demote.
-To be considered for demotion in lieu of layoff, an employee must notify the Personnel Director in writing of his selection not later than seven (7) calendar days after receiving the notice of layoff.
+To be considered for demotion in lieu of layoff, an employee must notify the Personnel Human Resources Director, or designee in writing of his the employee's selection not later than seven (7) calendar days after receiving the notice of layoff.